I want to work with horses – an overview

-3. The third option is via the British Grooms Association.
+3. The third option is not actually a training or qualification but is a skills standard via the British Grooms Association.

-We always suggest people do some research on the internet regarding degree courses – e.g. try this horse an hound forum giving personal feedback from those with degrees:
+We always suggest people do some research on the internet regarding degree courses – e.g. try this horse and hound forum giving personal feedback from those with degrees:

 The degree courses provide you with the qualifications required to gain a position where your academic skills can be used.
 This is invariably an office or technical position where the sciences are a required subject – along with a good standard of education as a whole.

 Nutritionists hold such degrees as described above and work mainly for the big feed companies so the positions are fairly limited.
-They often work with the companies as support for the manufacturing side of things but more often prepare sales and marketing information related to the technical side of feeds.
-They may be required to visit retailers to provide information or assistance – they also may be called upon to give assistance to Pony Club children or Riding Clubs on occasion – this is comes under marketing and is all relevant to the marketing of the products for that company.
-They are often on call on the phone for help lines in the offices of larger feed companies – but that is usually just one small part of their office work time.
+They often work with the companies as support for the manufacturing side of things, but more often prepare sales and marketing information related to the technical side of feeds or for marketing purposes (advertising leaflets).
+They may be required to visit retailers to provide information or assistance and assist in promoting sales at the same time.
+They also may be called upon once in a while to give talks to Pony Club children or Riding Clubs – this is comes under marketing and is all relevant to the marketing of the products for that company.
+They are often on call on the phone or email or even online chat / help lines in the office – but that is usually just one small part of their office work time.
 View this link for an insight

 Physiotherapy is another route some consider – but this is quite along process – and the degree courses are not that common for animal physios – a good deal of searching is required and it is best to contact the various Registers to find out what courses and training they accept.
 Without the correct training you are not accepted on the register and cannot get insurance – nor generally work with vets.
 Chartered Physios treat humans.
 Chartered Physios then undergo a further two years training to become an animal physio./ It should be understaood that there is no such thing as a ‘chartered animal physio’.